-Park rangers may not be at the entrance gates here.
+Because your Joshua Day trip starts early, park rangers may not be at the entrance gates here.
 I’ve been to Joshua Tree National Park many times now and have only encountered a ranger once.
 They’ll leave the gate open and since I have a national park pass I just drive on through and never have any issues.
 If you need to pay with cash, don’t wait for a ranger to show up because that may not happen.
 You can handle paying later in the day.

 1. Sunrise at Cholla Cactus Garden